-1. Industrial and Instrumental Period: Spatially distributed evidence from ice cores spanning the industrial and instrumental period (last 100-200 years) is still needed to establish human impacts on the climate, cryosphere and atmosphere, study modern surface processes, and calibrate models and remote sensing data with in situ data.
+1. Industrial and Instrumental Period: Spatially distributed evidence from ice cores spanning the industrial (last 200 years) and instrumental (last 100 years) period (e.g. Mayewski et al, 2006) is still to establish ice core records of human impacts on the climate, cryosphere and atmosphere, study modern surface processes, and calibrate models and remote sensing data with in situ data.
 As shallow ice cores (generally <200 m), these records are relatively easy to recover and consequently more records can be collected to evaluate spatial patterns of change.

-Over the past 200 years, human activities have had significant impact on atmospheric composition and climate, yet the impacts in polar and remote high-latitude and highaltitude regions are not fully understood.
+Over the past 200 years, human activities have had significant impact on atmospheric composition and climate, yet the impacts in polar and remote high-latitude and high-elevation regions are not fully understood.
 Shallow ice coring programs have been, and will continue to be done through individual or small-group projects at targeted sites (e.g., ice coring in mid-latitude temperate glaciers or in selected areas of the Arctic and Antarctic such as Summit and Disko Bay Greenland) and internationally coordinated scientific traverses (e.g., International Trans-Antarctic Science Expedition, Norwegian-U.S. Scientific Traverse of East Antarctica).
-These shallow coring arrays must also be updated in coming years since many ice core arrays, including the International Trans-Antarctic Scientific Expedition cores, were established in the late

-1990s to early 2000s and are thus missing the last 20 years of information.
-Returning to sites and taking firn cores to depths of 10-15 would provide such an update.
-While shallow coring has been done in a number of locations, more cores are needed in order to understand whether observed patterns are regional, hemispheric, or global.
+While shallow coring has been done in several locations, more cores are needed in order to understand whether observed patterns are regional, hemispheric, or global.
 Through a combination of over-snow science traverses and coordinated individual site efforts, an extensive array of relatively easy-to-recover ice core records, driven by individual and group proposals, is a mainstay of the ice coring community with the following objectives:

-- Determine accumulation rate and temperature changes on the Greenland and Antarctic ice sheets and in alpine regions where instrumental records are rare. - Understand changes in the chemistry and isotopic composition of the atmosphere during the Industrial Period, including greenhouse gases, acidic species, oxidants, toxic metals, and trace species such as carbon monoxide and hydrocarbons.
+• Determine accumulation rate and temperature changes on the Greenland and Antarctic ice sheets and in alpine regions where instrumental records are rare.

-Understand stability and rapid changes along coastal areas of the West Antarctic Ice Sheet.
-Ice core records, strategically placed on ice domes along the WAIS coast (e.g. Neff 2020), will provide high-resolution (annual) records of natural variability in ice, ocean, and atmospheric dynamics in which to place the recent observations in context, including extreme events and newly appreciated processes such as atmospheric rivers (e.g. Wille et al., 2022).

-Constrain surface mass balance processes including accumulation, surface melt, runoff and refreezing, and evaluate areas of water retention in perched water tables and aquifers in Greenland and Antarctica.
-These data can also be used to ground-truth highresolution climate models.

-- Improve understanding of relevant physical and chemical processes related to snow deposition and post-depositional changes (including metamorphism, in situ chemical processes, interactions with cosmic rays, etc.) and their effects on atmospheric chemistry preservation and interpretation of geochemical signals (including atmospheric) at larger depths. - Calibrate snow/firn/ice properties measured remotely (e.g., borehole, ground, airborne, and satellite-based measurements) with in situ data, thereby allowing interpolation based on remote sensing data. - Produce detailed temporal and spatial (regional-scale) maps of climate and environmental parameters (e.g., temperature, accumulation rate, atmospheric and snow chemistry), and anthropogenic impacts. - Develop an inventory of microbes and available nutrients within ice to improve understanding of the role of microbes related to geological, chemical, and climatological changes. - Improve records of global and local volcanism for climate forcing and geohazard studies. - Quantify perturbations to atmospheric composition from anthropogenic pollution sources relative to the preindustrial atmosphere (e.g., aerosols, metals).
+- Understand changes in the chemistry and isotopic composition of the atmosphere during the Industrial Period, including greenhouse gases, acidic species, oxidants, toxic metals, and trace species such as carbon monoxide and hydrocarbons. - Understand stability and rapid changes along coastal areas of the West Antarctic Ice sheet (WAIS).
+Ice core records, strategically placed on ice domes along the Amundsen Sea coast, will provide high-resolution (annual) records of natural variability in ice, ocean, and atmospheric dynamics in which to place the recent observations in context. - Constrain surface mass balance processes including accumulation, surface melt, runoff and refreezing, and evaluate areas of water retention in perched water tables and aquifers in Greenland and Antarctica.
+These data can also be used to ground-truth high-resolution climate models. - Improve understanding of relevant physical and chemical processes related to snow deposition and post-depositional changes (including metamorphism, in situ chemical processes, interactions with cosmic rays, etc.) and their effects on atmospheric chemistry preservation and interpretation of geochemical signals (including atmospheric) at larger depths. - Calibrate snow/firn/ice properties measured remotely (e.g., borehole, ground, airborne, and satellite-based measurements) with in situ data, thereby allowing interpolation based on remote sensing data. - Produce detailed temporal and spatial (regional-scale) maps of climate and environmental parameters (e.g., temperature, accumulation rate, atmospheric and snow chemistry), and anthropogenic impacts. - Develop an inventory of microbes within ice to improve understanding of the role of microbes related to geological, chemical, and climatological changes. - Improve records of global and local volcanism for climate forcing and geohazard studies. - Quantify perturbations to atmospheric composition from anthropogenic pollution sources relative to the preindustrial atmosphere (e.g., aerosols, metals).